-• employee, registerWork and computeSalary are all examples of patterns.
-Class and procedure mployee is an example of a pattern used as a class and is therefore called a class pattern. registerWork and computeSalary are examples of patterns used as procedures and are therefore called procedure patterns.
+• employee, registerWork and computeSalary are all examples of patterns. employee is an example of a pattern used as a class and is therefore called a class pattern. registerWork and computeSalary are examples of patterns used as procedures and are therefore called procedure patterns.
 Technically there is no difference between class patterns and procedure patterns.